Kuronons/FZ_graphics/Animations/Common_mistakes.md

 - setting out-of-range levels or butthurt
 - setting weight = 0

+4. COMPILING ANIMATIONS (Make the .png files become .bm ones)
+- On **UNIX**, all the files, frame_x.png, meta.tx and manifest.txt **MUST BE LOWERCASE**.
+Compiling will fail otherwise.
+  (Windows doesn't care, even using Debian or else for instance, probably same with mac)

-4. COPYING ON FLIPPER :
+6. COPYING ON FLIPPER :
 - copying on SD/dolphin/ the folder containing PNG files instead of BM files's one...
 - forgetting to update your SD/dolphin/manifest.txt